dev-taosif-net/ASP.NET-API-GraphQL/README.md

       }
     }
   ## ✅ Transport Agnostic
+  -   HTTP POST (most common)
+-   HTTP GET for Queries
+-   WebSockets for Subscriptions
+-   SSE for Subscriptions
+-   gRPC used in some instances

  ## ✅ Nugget package
  - **GraphQL.Server.All**  => This will install all the dependency.
 Only GraphQL and GraphQL.Server.Transport will do the work